Updated 27 November 2009

 Introduction:

 The purpose of this page is to help people who are looking to buy their first telescope.
-If you have looked around the web already you have probably noticed that there are a myriad of choices when it comes to telescopes, and often someone new to the field is overwhelmed and confused as to what scope might be best for a particular situation.
+If you have looked around the web already you have probably noticed that there is a myriad of choices when it comes to telescopes, and often someone new to the field is overwhelmed and confused as to what scope might be best for a particular situation.
 My goal is to help you pick out the best scope for your (or your child's) area of interest.
 Each of the scopes I recommend have the following attributes in common:

 This scope is my #1 overall recommendation for a number of reasons: